rdmurphy/scroll-scene-element/README.md

 });
 ```

-But maybe you have more than one set of `<scroll-scene>` elements on a page?
-You can instead attach your listener to a parent element of each set of `<scroll-scene>` elements:
+But what if you have more than one set of `<scroll-scene>` elements on a page?
+You might instead attach your listener to a parent element of each set of `<scroll-scene>` elements:

 ```js
 const container = document.querySelector('.scrollytelling-container');